Manu58/RepData_PeerAssessment1/PA1_template.md

 It is, due to the limited sample size not possible to differentiate any further between days, but we can

-extrapolate the observations to fill in the missing data.
+extrapolate the observations to impute the missing data.

-## Inputing missing values
+## Imputing missing values

 We use the average over the two month period for each 5 minute density, thereby differentiating between